inkVerb/VIP/401-shell/Lesson-02.md

 | **18** : `ls`

 This is where installable binaries go from installable packages.
-When you run `sudo apt install SOMETHING` the installed program will usually put its executable files here.
+When you run `sudo apt install Something` the installed program will usually put its executable files here.

 It is called the "user" directory because, for the most part, all desktop users will access binaries (programs) that have been installed to this directory.